Frequently asked questions

 Social and/or environmental purpose should be expressed in the legal objects of the business.
-Find out how current holders of the Social Enterprise Mark have changed their constitution to be able to get the Mark.
+Find out how Holders of the Social Enterprise Mark changed their constitution to be able to get the Mark.

 Additional evidence may be required to verify your independence.

 Q. Why do we need to show that we are an independent business with our own governing document and governing body?

 Independence and self-governance distinguishes business from the public sector and from ‘projects’ within larger organisations.
 If you are an externalisation from the public sector, additional information may be required to verify your independence.